Scott Greenway, PhD

-Dr. Corgnale has more than 10 years of experience and expertise in hydrogen energy systems and thermal energy storage systems.
+Dr. Corgnale is a mechanical engineer with experience and expertise in hydrogen energy systems and thermal energy storage systems.
 He has been involved in the design and assessment of hydrogen production systems, developing process and detailed transport models for thermochemical and electrochemical hydrogen production plants.
 Dr. Corgnale has also been working on hydrogen storage, thermochemical energy storage systems and hydrogen compression systems.
 He has been carrying out transport modeling activities, material development research and he has coordinated experimental tests for cryogenic adsorbent systems, high temperature materials and high-pressure hydrogen absorbent systems.
 He has been the PI of US Department of Energy funded projects in the field of renewable energy, hydrogen compression and catalyst development for thermochemical hydrogen production systems.
 He earned his PhD in mechanical and industrial engineering from the University Roma Tre (Italy) and is also a visiting research assistant professor at the University of South Carolina.

 Aaron Wilber, B.S.